CodeReclaimers/neat-python/docs/xor_example.rst

 incorrect the network responses are.

 This fitness computation is implemented in the ``eval_fitness`` function.
-The single argument to this function is a list of chromosomes in the current population.  neat-python expects the fitness function to calculate a fitness for each chromosome and assign this value to the chromosome's ``fitness`` member.
+The single argument to this function is a list of genomes in the current population.  neat-python expects the fitness function to calculate a fitness for each genome and assign this value to the genome's ``fitness`` member.

 Running NEAT
 ------------